yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 ```

 ## Training
 Now we send our data directly into the model with the parameters we already defined for training.
-When the training is done, it will shows us the plot with loss and accuracy scores.
-At the end, we will store the model that we have created into ```h5``` format so that we can use for testing later on.
+When the training is done, it will show us the plot with the loss and accuracy scores.
+At the end, we will store the model into ```h5``` format, so that we can use for testing later on.

 ```python
 history = model.fit(dataGen.flow(X_train, y_train, batch_size=batch_size_val),
                               epochs=epochs_val,
                               validation_data=(X_validation, y_validation),
                               shuffle=1)

 # Plot Eval
 plt.figure(1)